-In the 1971 edition, it was pointed out that where dyes or pigments differ only in the metal or acid used for salt formation, a subdivision has been made by addition of a sixth figure after a colon (currently, a seventh figure after a colon).
+In Volume 4 of the Third Edition of the Colour Index, published in 1971, it was pointed out that where dyes or pigments differ only in the metal or acid used for salt formation, a subdivision has been made by addition of a sixth figure after a colon (currently, a seventh figure after a colon).
 Thus, for example, C.I.
 Pigment Red 48 (C.I.
 15865) is the sodium salt and C.I.
 Pigment Red 48:1 (C.I.
 15865:1) is the barium salt.
 It should be noted, however, that colon numbers attached to particular generic names do not necessarily coincide with those attached to the corresponding constitution numbers.
 Also, colon numbers associated with a particular structure may relate to quite different generic names.
 For example, C.I.
 42535 (C.I.
 Basic Violet 1) is the chloride salt, C.I.
 42535:1 (C.I.
 Solvent Violet 8) is the free base, C.I.
 42535:2 (C.I.
-Pigment Violet 3) is the phosphotungstomolybdic acid (PTMA) salt and C.I.
+Pigment Violet 3) is the phosphotungstomolybdic acid salt and C.I.
 42535:3 (C.I.
 Pigment Violet 27) is the copper ferrocyanide salt.

-The use of colon numbers has been extended, somewhat arbitrarily, to include small structural differences (such as C_2H_5 instead of CH_3 or Br rather than Cl); this kind of use is best avoided.
+The use of colon numbers has been extended, somewhat arbitrarily, to include small structural differences (e.g. C2H5 instead of CH3 or Br rather than CI); this kind of use is best avoided.
 The advent of six-figure C.I.
-Constitution Numbers made it possible to minimise the use of colon numbers.
+Constitution Numbers made it possible to minimise the use of colon numbers in such cases.